 To make this property possible, Alaska Housing Finance Corporation awarded Low-Income Housing Tax Credits (Housing Credits), which were syndicated by R4 Capital and resulted in a $2.7 million investment from Northrim Bank.
 Additional groups and businesses provided grants, including the Anchorage Community Land Trust, Federal Home Loan Bank of Des Moines, Rasmuson Foundation, and Wells Fargo.

 Statement from U.S. Senator Lisa Murkowski (R-AK)

 “We know affordable housing is vital to advancing the shared prosperity of a community.
-It is important to health and wellness, public safety, and setting the foundation for educational success of our children,” said Senator Lisa Murkowski (R-AK).
+It is important to health and wellness, public safety, and setting the foundation for educational success of our children,” said Senator Lisa Murkowski (R-AK) in a congratulatory video.
 “Congratulations to Cook Inlet Housing Authority and the Anchorage Community Land Trust on your award in Housing Credit excellence for transforming a 1970s condo development into affordable townhouse-style apartments.
 The Ch’anikna Commons will help countless Alaskans find a safe, quality, affordable place to call home.”

 Statement from U.S. Representative Don Young (R-AK-At large)